 But the Bible teaches neither universalism nor predestination (at least in the sense of unconditional predestination to salvation).
 It teaches that there are conditions attached to the reception of God’s grace.
 Some individuals will accept those conditions and receive God’s gift, but others will refuse those conditions and forfeit the gift they might have received.

-Naaman, a Syrian army commander in the Old Testament, is a good example of how a gift may depend on action by the recipient.
+In the Old Testament, Naaman, a commander in the Syrian army, is a good example of how a gift may depend on action by the recipient.
 A leper, he had been sent to Elisha the prophet for healing.
 Elisha told him, “Go and wash in the Jordan seven times, and your flesh shall be restored, and you shall be clean” (2 Kings 5:10).
-Although reluctant at first, Naaman finally did what he was told, and he was cleansed of his leprosy.
+Although reluctant, Naaman finally did what he was told, and when he did he was cleansed of his leprosy.
 No serious Bible student would say that he would have been healed if he had not done as Elisha instructed him.
 Yet washing in the Jordan River did not earn him freedom from leprosy, and there was nothing meritorious about his obedience.
 The gift was pure grace on God’s part — but Naaman would have died a leper if he had not complied with God’s instructions.

 Similarly, repentance and baptism do not merit our salvation, but they are nevertheless conditions that God has attached to His gift.
 Peter could not have been clearer when he said that baptism is “for the forgiveness of your sins” (Acts 2:38).
 Who is bold enough to contradict the Scriptures and suggest that the gift may be given whether or not one does what God has commanded?